DouglasMacKrell/plex-o-matic/typing_roadmap.md

 3. Run test suite after each file to ensure functionality
 4. Prioritize core components that other parts depend on
 5. Use helper functions for common type checking operations
+6. Use isinstance() checks to narrow Union types before accessing attributes